Archana261996/Activity-Tracker/README.md

 ### Data Collection:

 Data was collected using the IMU (LSM9DS1) on the Arduino board.
 The activities that were considered are:
-a.
-Sitting
-b.
-Standing
-c.
-Walking
-d.
-Ascending stairs
-e.
-Descending stairs
-f.
-Jumping
-g.
-Dancing
+Sitting, Standing, Walking, Ascending stairs, Descending stairs, Jumping and Dancing

 ### Classification of the activities: